What Are Mental Illnesses?

-Over 50 million Americans suffer from some form of mental illness, including schizophrenia, depression, and anxiety disorders.
+Over 50 million Americans have mental illnesses, including schizophrenia, depression, and anxiety disorders.
 The phrase “mental illnesses” is used for several reasons:

 - Recent research has shown that many of these disorders have a biological origin;